GooeeIOT/python-fmt/README.md

 *local/project packages).
 If you are not in your virtual env, the global Python environment will be *used which might place your local package imports in with the 3rd party package imports.

+Also FYI, `git` is not required to use `pyfmt`.
+However, it is required if you are using `--select` with anything other than `all` (the default), or if you are using `--commit` or `--commit-msg`, since these options are all reliant on the status of your git working tree and index.

 ```console
 usage: pyfmt [-h] [-x SELECT] [-c] [--line-length N]
              [--commit [ARG [ARG ...]]] [--commit-msg [MSG [MSG ...]]]